istio/istio/pilot/doc/proxy-controller.md

 # Proxy controller

 Istio Manager controls the mesh of Istio Proxies by propagating service registry information and routing rules to the destination proxies.
-Currently, Istio Proxy is based on [Envoy](github.com/lyft/envoy), and the controller for Envoy consists of two parts:
+Currently, Istio Proxy is based on [Envoy](https://github.com/lyft/envoy), and the controller for Envoy consists of two parts:

 - proxy agent, a supervisor script that generates Envoy configuration from the abstract model of services and rules, and triggers a proxy restart
-- discovery service, an Envoy Discovery Service that publishes information about service - instance IP mappings.
+- discovery services, implementing Envoy Discovery Service APIs, that publish information for Envoy proxies to consume.

 ## Proxy injection